 History of the Culpeper Flag

 The Culpeper Flag features a white background with a simple black design.
 The top of the flag features a banner with the text, "The Culpeper Minute Men."
 Underneath that is a coiled rattle snake that looks ready to strike with his fangs and tongue showing.
 To the left and right of the snake is the phrase "Liberty or Death."
-Underneath are the words "Don't Tread on Me."
+Underneath are the words "Don't Tread on Me," in bold black letters.

-The phrase "Liberty or Death" is attributed to Patrick Henry, who voiced this sentiment at the 2nd Virginia Convention in March of 1775.
+The motto, "Liberty or Death" can be traced back to Patrick Henry, who famously voiced this sentiment at the 2nd Virginia Convention in March of 1775.
 Henry was a renowned attorney, orator, and planter from Virginia who played a major part in the state's contribution to the Revolutionary War, and famously declared, "give me liberty or give me death."

 The coiled snake emblem on the Culpeper flag was also adopted by other Minutemen groups.
 The Rattle Snake imagery can be traced to Benjamin Franklin who published an image of a rattle snake cut in pieces (each of which represented one of the colonies) and suggested sarcastically that they should "thank" the British for sending convicted criminals to the colonies by sending rattle snakes to the British.
 The Timber Rattlesnake is a Venomous Viper that is most common in North America.
 The Rattle Snake was used as a symbol of the American spirit and of the colonies.